DewanshVk/LogiSwift-Delivery-Optimization/README.md

 -  25% of deliveries missed promised 2-hour/same-day slots
 -  Partner NPS dropped by 12 points
--  Revenue loss of ₹12 crore last quarter due to cancellations
+-  Revenue loss in last quarter due to cancellations
--  Risk of ₹30 crore loss in upcoming festive season
+-  Risk of loss in upcoming festive season

 Using **Python (EDA, Logistic Regression)** and **Power BI (Interactive Dashboard)**, this project demonstrates how predictive analytics and real-time dashboards can optimize delivery performance, improve on-time rates, and reduce costs.